shenxiaolong-code/sourceIndexLight_forGit/readme.md

 SourceIndexLight_forGit
-windbg source index for git repo -- it is faster than the sourceIndex_forGit. current windbg source index suite doesn't support git repo. here one solution is given by DOS script.
+windbg source index for git repo -- it is faster than the sourceIndex_forGit.
+The current windbg source index suite doesn't support git repo. here one solution is given by DOS script.

 Usage :
 Syntax: